RikaGoldberg/quartzv4/content/notes/MetaGame Growth Daily Blurb April 3 2023.md

 	> We provide grants and other support for open source projects that strengthen Ethereum's foundations, with a particular focus on builder tools, infrastructure, research and public goods.
 - The EF funded DAO Drops.
 MetaGame recently ranked #4 on [DAO Drops](https://daodrops.io/)
 	- Latest grantees can be seen [here](https://esp.ethereum.foundation/about/who-we-support)
+- At the end of 2022, Ethereum.org launched "Quizzes" which is like a bare bones version of Quest Chains. https://twitter.com/ethdotorg/status/1587833328240971777

 ![](/images/Pasted%20image%2020230403145652.png)